 The most important man in Starfleet history is… Miles O’Brien?

-Star Trek: Lower Decks swings big with this one in “Temporal Edict,” the latest episode of the new animated series.
-You may know and love Star Trek’s Irish ‘every man,’ Chief O’Brien, who served on the Enterprise, Deep Space 9, and the U.S.S.
-Defiant during his runs on The Next Generation and DS9, but did you ever think he’d earn himself a statue?
+Star Trek: Lower Decks swings big with this one in “Temporal Edict,” the third episode of the animated series.
+You may know and love Star Trek’s Irish ‘everyman,’ Chief O’Brien, who served on the U.S.S.
+Enterprise-D, Deep Space 9space station, and the U.S.S.
+Defiant during his runs on Star Trek: The Next Generation and Star Trek: Deep Space Nine, but did you ever think he’d earn himself a statue?